sourcegraph/about/handbook/talent/hiring/evaluating_values.md

 # The values interview

+## Why do we conduct a values interview?
 We expect every teammate, team, and our company to live up to the [Sourcegraph values](../../company/values.md).
-It is therefore important that we evaluate every candidate on the values to determine how successful they will be within Sourcegraph.
-Because of this, **all candidates,** regardless of level or role, go through a [values interview](https://about.sourcegraph.com/handbook/talent/types_of_interviews#values-interview) as part of their interview process with Sourcegraph.
+It is therefore important that we evaluate every candidate on the values to determine how successful they will be within Sourcegraph.  **All candidates,** regardless of level or role, go through a [values interview](https://about.sourcegraph.com/handbook/talent/types_of_interviews#values-interview) as part of their interview process with Sourcegraph.

 ## What is the values interview?
 - Interviewers: two teammates outside of the department for which a candidate is interviewing.